Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/02-base/04-list-refactor/readme.md

 };
 ```

 Can we continue to clean up this code and build something that is maintainable and scalable in the future?
-The answer is yes, we will see
-we'll see later on.
+The answer is yes, we'll see later on.